OWASP/Go-SCP/src/memory-management/README.md

 }
 ```

-So, the solution in such cases is to use an anonymous function that will enclose the deferred calls to make them execute relatively earlier.
+So, the solution in such cases is to use an anonymous function that will enclose the deferred calls to make them execute relatively earlier rather than waiting till all the files have been processed.

 ```go
 func memoryEfficientMultipleFileWrites(fileList []FileDetails) error {